nenofite/my-space/docs/scoping.md

 You tell your manager confidently that the project will be done and polished in a month, in fact it's laughable to imagine it taking any longer than that.
 Two months later, the project isn't even shippable yet.
-(These both happened in this project.)

 No matter how thorough your technical plans are, your project will hit scope explosions.